martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 Our base line model is a linear regression model with the parameter of current RV, and the future RV of the immediate next 10 mins given as the target.
 The linear regression model attained a loss of 0.3019 and 0.2678 for training and validation loss respectively.

 ## The training loop
-Our custom training loop comes with early stopping option which reloads the best weight dictionary with the best validation loss.
+Our custom training loop comes with an early stopping option which reloads the best weight dictionary with the best validation loss.
 In practice, we would apply the model with the best weight dictionary on the test set for prediction.

 It should be noted that this gives a slight unfair advantage to the neural network models against the baseline model when comparing them with validation loss: The neural network model is tuned with early stopping decided by the validation loss, while the baseline model is fully segregated from the validation set.